TimKoornstra/FinTwitBERT/README.md

 - Data Preprocessing: [Information about preprocessing steps]

 ### Finetuning Datasets
 For finetuning, we use several datasets, each offering varied sentiments in financial contexts.
-This collection of datasets can be found on [Huggingface](https://huggingface.co/datasets/TimKoornstra/financial-tweets-sentiment).
+A collection of real-world, labeled datasets can be found on [Huggingface](https://huggingface.co/datasets/TimKoornstra/financial-tweets-sentiment).
+On top of that, we also created a synthetic dataset containing 1.43M tweets and corresponding sentiment labels.
+You can find that dataset [here](https://huggingface.co/datasets/TimKoornstra/synthetic-financial-tweets-sentiment).

 ## Model Details
 FinTwitBERT is based on [FinBERT](https://huggingface.co/ProsusAI/finbert) with added masks for user mentions (`@USER`) and URLs (`[URL]`).
 The model is pre-trained for 10 epochs with a focus on minimizing loss and applying early stopping to prevent overfitting.